Dreadnought (naval wargame): Gameplay

 Counters are provided for every battleship that sailed from 1906 to 1945.
 Several historical and hypothetical scenarios are provided.
-Each game turn represents 15 minutes within in the battle.
+Each game turn represents 15 minutes in the battle.
 Elements of pre-radar ship-to-ship combat are present, including rangefinding, torpedoes, gunnery, and damage control.
 If ships sail off the edge of the map, another map piece is placed so that the map is extended in that direction.

+Scenarios

+The game comes with 7 scenarios: